|

 So before the OP's question can be answered, the road conditions have to be factored in.
 And those, for me anyway, are a big moving target.

-Originally Posted by Mike TV
+Mike TV said:

 visit my home wheelbuilding site for Newb motivation.